-Begin a list of key elements and add-on as the need arises.
+Begin a list of key elements and add on as the need arises.
 The more people you involve throughout the planning stages, the smoother things will run during the meeting.
-Each person in charge of each area is responsible for recruiting the help he/she will need to get the job done.
-By the end, you will need to assign someone to every detail to alleviate last minute confusion and problems.
-Develop a time line, a check list, and use them (see past annual meeting documents that summarize this chronology, available from AFS Office.)
+Each person in charge of each area is responsible for recruiting the help they will need to get the job done.
+By the end, you will need to assign someone to every detail to alleviate last-minute confusion and problems.
+Develop a timeline and checklist and use them (see past Annual Meeting documents that summarize this chronology, available from AFS Headquarters).

 The GMC will be in complete charge of all social activities, facility functions, and the budget of the meeting, but all budget expenditures above \$10,000 must be cleared with the AFS Executive Director first.
-The GMC will have authority over all matters pertaining to arrangements for the meeting, will authorize changes, monitor progress of subcommittees to handle the various divisions of responsibilities, and will coordinate relative responsibilities with AFS staff and hotel and meeting center representatives.
-AFS staff will meet with the GMC and the Local Arrangements Committee as needed for site inspections, negotiating with hotels, etc. and will review and assist in formation and refinement of the meeting budget.
+The GMC will have authority over all matters pertaining to arrangements for the meeting, authorize changes, monitor progress of subcommittees to handle the various divisions of responsibilities, and coordinate relative responsibilities with AFS staff and hotel and meeting center representatives.
+The AFS staff will meet with the GMC and the Local Arrangements Committee as needed for site inspections, negotiating with hotels, and so forth and will review and assist in formation and refinement of the meeting budget.
 The AFS Executive Director will approve proposed budget and sign all contracts with hotels and other facilities.